- CANES HEADLINES: ALL NEWS POSTS

 Half the Hurricanes matches were won with narrow margins.
 They are shooting for a good early margin in this match.
 "They are an emotional team," says Miley of the Rip Tide, "but one of our weaknesses is that so are we.
 So far, that emotion has served us well.
 But we have never been down by two goals or more.
 There are some emotions our team hasn't faced yet."

 "Coach Peterson has some strong players who know the game," says Miley."They will generate their chances with some smart older girls in their midfield, but we aim to rule the pace and style of the match.
 Ryan will be central to what we do.
 This will not be the kick and run match that they want, and we won't greet their fast breaks with free passes.
 Our kids may be in middle school, but they are bright and tough.
 They see things coming and have ideas of their own.
 Ryan and our diamond will keep their top strikers engaged.
 Q and Emma won't put up with anything flashy on the flanks, and Josh will be the buzz saw for any heroics wiggling through.
 He does not tolerate incursions in our box.
-I'd take our goalkeeper over anyone I've ever seen at this level.
-Our strikers can solve their back line.
+I'd take our goalkeeper Aiden Chittum over anyone I've ever seen at this level.
+Our strikers know they can solve their back line.
 If we could share one secret to raise the level of our league, we would want everyone to come and chase how we have learned to trust each other equally and pass the ball indiscriminantly.
 There are drills for that, and I will share them with coaches who are interested, like Shane who leads the Typhoons.
 His team plays us tighter than the other teams because their leader is a learner who likes connecting with other coaches for ideas.
 We need more of that in our league.
-If we remember our game, we won't be outmatched as a whole.
+If we remember our game against the Tide, we won't be outmatched as a whole.
 Most of our kids have mixed it up together at several positions by now, and I wouldn't trade any part of this team for anyone else's stars.
 This is the sort of team that could travel to different cities, and win a lot of matches, with one more season under our belt.
 But I don't think our league is set up for what this team could do.
 We are pushing the parameters.
 We are not "just a rec team", we are just an excellent team.
 And we want this to be an excellent rec league.
 Personally, I think the pursuit of excellence makes everything more fun.
 All our families were onto that fact well before I came along, so it's a very nice mix of winners we have here."

 To the sound of a clap or a shout, the Hurricanes launch into triangle passing drills or hot box shooting reps or their five-consecutive-passes games.
 They shake off their knocks, scrimmage in the rain, and wave off mosquitoes at dusk before final sprints, and now they know why.
 Eight boys and four girls, mostly in 6th or 7th grade, will run a big hurricane warning flag around Field 9 before kickoff at 11:00 Saturday.
 The growing flurry of cheering families now includes grandparents, uncles, aunts, and cousins.
 The secret is out.
 Ocala has a new team -- a dozen kids with a sponsor, a perfect start, a growing fan base, a team philosophy and shield, a website, and a flag of their own.